cashubtc/nuts/XX.md

         └─────────┘ └──────────┘            └─────────┘ └──────────┘

 ```

-....
-TODO: tidy up the remainder of this, especially to sync with the fees issue discussed above

 ...
 TODO: recommend that the first payment be for zero sats, to allow the channel to be instantly closed if Charlie is unable to provide service now.
 Typically, therefore, Alice will provide two payments immediately the at the start, one with zero sats and another with the first 'real' payment ...